dclelland/HOWL/README.md

 HOWL is a simple formant synthesizer for iOS, written in Swift and built using the [AudioKit](https://github.com/audiokit/AudioKit) framework.
 It makes synthesized vowel noises.

+Just a quick note: HOWL itself is a paid app, but I provide the source code free of charge as a learning resource.
+Please kindly don't put clones of HOWL in the App Store.

 ### Screenshot

 ![HOWL screenshot](/Screenshot.png?raw=true "HOWL screenshot")